May 6, 2025

 3. What Is the Acceptance Rate at Tufts Medical School?

-Tufts Medical School is highly selective and only accepts 4% of applicants.
-Out of the 13,388 applicants for the 2025 class, only 531 students were admitted.
+Tufts medical school is highly selective and only accepts 1.46% of applicants.
+Of the 14,248 applicants for the recent class, only 202 students matriculated.

 4. What's Special About Tufts Medical School?

-Additionally, they offer various tools and resources to give their students real hands-on experience through their Clinical Skills and Simulation Center (CSSC) to ensure they are well-prepared for their careers in medicine.
+Additionally, they offer various tools and resources to give their students real hands-on experience through their Clinical Skills and Simulation Center (CSSC) to ensure they are well-prepared for their medical careers.

 5. Does Tufts Medical School Hold Interviews for Prospective Students?

 Yes, Tufts holds interviews as part of the application process.
-For the 2025 class, out of the 13,388 applicants that applied, only 886 were interviewed.
+Of the 14,248 applicants who applied for the recent class, only 808 were interviewed.

 6. Is Tufts Medical School Hard to Get Into?

-Tufts Medical School is comparable to other elite schools in terms of how hard it is to get accepted.
-With a low acceptance rate of only 4%, it is highly competitive and admits only the most promising and talented students.
+Tufts medical school is comparable to other elite schools in terms of how hard it is to get accepted.
+With a low acceptance rate of only 1.46%, it is highly competitive and admits only the most promising and talented students.

 Final Thoughts